-Prerequisite: Successful completion of Computer Programming, or demonstrated knowledge of a programming language.
+Prerequisite: Successful completion of Computer Programming with an earned final grade of 90% or above or demonstrates knowledge of a programming language.

 C++ Programming Honors is for those students who wish to enhance their programming skills and study advanced programming techniques using the C++ Programming Language.
 C++ provides an excellent foundation for future study of Computer Science as a college major.
 Students will learn about data structures, arrays, searching and sorting techniques and graphics.
 This course is an excellent stepping stone to learn the Java programming language in either the Advanced Placement Computer Science class or in college.